wendyverdonk93/docs/content/payment-methods/billing-suite/betaalpermaand/what-is-betaalplan.md

 # What it is
 Betaal per Maand online is a pay after delivery service offered in collaboration with Santander, that allows the customer to pay off a purchase after receiving the order, as a one-off post-payment or in monthly installments.
 Betaal per Maand emails the customer an invoice with instructions on how to fulfill the monthly payments.

->_Currently MultiSafepay only offers Betaal per Maand for the Netherlands._
+>_MultiSafepay only offers Betaal per Maand for the Netherlands._

 | Payment type   | [Payment flow](https://docs.multisafepay.com/faq/api/difference-between-direct-and-redirect/)      | Countries | Currencies | Refund options  | [Recurring](https://docs.multisafepay.com/tools/recurring-payments/)   | [Chargebacks](https://docs.multisafepay.com/faq/chargebacks/)   |
 |----------------|-------------------|-----------|------------|------------------|------------|---------------|